ErikNatanael/knyst/knyst/examples/README.md

 This example aims to provide an overview of different ways that Knyst can be used.
 The example currently demonstrates:

-- using fundsp within a Gen and passing Knyst audio through it
 - async using tokio
 - interactivity using the keyboard to play pitches monophonically
 - sound file playback